Toronto International Film Festival: Sections

 In previous years, sections at TIFF have included Perspectives Canada, Canada First!, City to City (2009 to 2016), Future Projections, Vanguard (up to 2016), and Visions (up to 2011).

-Media coverage
+Recognition and media coverage

+According to the BBC, TIFF is one of the largest and most prestigious events of its kind in the world.
+In 1998, Variety acknowledged that TIFF "is second only to Cannes in terms of high-profile pics, stars, and market activity".
+In 2007, Time noted that TIFF had "grown from its place as the most influential fall film festival to the most influential film festival, period".

 In 2016, TIFF hosted 1,800 members of the press and print media outlets such as the Toronto Star, The Globe and Mail, The New York Times, The Times of India, Los Angeles Times, The Philadelphia Inquirer, Miami Herald, and the Toronto Sun have published a significant amount of festival coverage.
 Also, the major industry trade magazines Variety, The Hollywood Reporter and Screen International all produce daily editions during TIFF.
 TIFF reports also appear in weekly news magazines; American, Canadian and international entertainment shows; news services; and a wide range of film and celebrity blogs.